PMunch/notifishower/README.md

   Colors are simple hex colors, with an optional # prefix.
 If a six character value is passed alpha is assumed to be FF, or if an eight character value is passed then the last two characters are considered the alpha value.

+Ninepatch background:
+  In order to be better able to customise the appearance of notifications notifishower also supports ninepatch background images.
+Ninapatches are normal images with a 1px border around the entire image, this border contains black pixels that signify which parts of the image can be stretched, and where to place content.
+When setting width and height of the notification it will be the width and height of the notification including the area required for padding in the ninepatch image, so your actual content area might be smaller.
+If you want the scaleable section to tile instead of stretch you can pass the --ninepatch.tile true option.

 Fonts:
   Fonts are following the Imlib2 font format and are read from these folders: